 This document is the New Solid Waste Management Plan (SWMP) and presents the long range solid waste strategy for the Capital Region Solid Waste Management Partnership Planning Unit (formerly known as ANSWERS).
-The City of Albany, on behalf of the of the Capital Region Solid Waste Management Partnership Planning Unit (Planning Unit) is preparing this SWMP to replace the ANSWERS SWMP that was approved by the New York State Department of Environmental Conservation (NYSDEC) in 1992, and as amended by the May 2009 SWMP Modification.
+The City of Albany, on behalf of the Capital Region Solid Waste Management Partnership Planning Unit (Planning Unit) is preparing this SWMP to replace the ANSWERS SWMP that was approved by the New York State Department of Environmental Conservation (NYSDEC) in 1992, and as amended by the May 2009 SWMP Modification.

-This new SWMP for the Planning Unit defines the key elements of the future solid waste management program for the region, for the years from 2011 through 2030.
+This new SWMP for the Planning Unit defines the key elements of the future solid waste management program for the region, through the year 2023.
 It includes all the components of a full solid waste management plan as required by NYSDEC regulations.